 Are there any requirements when preparing a Dockerfile for Golem's VM runtime?

-There is only one strict requirement: at least one volume directory must be specified using the
+If you intend to transfer files to and from the provider, there is one strict requirement: at least one volume directory must be specified using the

 Besides the above, a number of commands are currently not supported by